 Privacy-Utility Tradeoffs in Mobile and IoT Systems

-IoT and mobile devices are equipped with a myriad of sensors to monitor the environment and/or understand user behavior.
+IoT and mobile devices are equipped with a myriad of sensors to monitor the environment and understand user behavior.
 The sheer amount of data collected by these sensors poses serious threats to our privacy.
-For example, building occupancy can be inferred from data collected by smart thermostats, people's health and wellness can be inferred from conversations recorded by smart home personal assistant devices, and their age and gender can be determined by a fitness tracking application running on their smartphone.
-To prevent these unwanted inferences and minimize distortion of useful data, we train machine learning models (e.g., variational autoencoder with discriminator networks, guided diffusion models) on sensor data streams to obscure private information contained in the sensor data.
+For example, building occupancy can be inferred from data collected by smart thermostats, people's health and wellness can be inferred from conversations recorded by smart home personal assistant devices, and their age and gender can be determined by a fitness tracking application running on their smartphone or smartwatch.
+To prevent these unwanted inferences and minimize distortion of useful data, we train machine learning models (e.g., generative adversarial networks, conditional diffusion models) on sensor data streams to obscure private information contained in the sensor data.
 These techniques enable data sharing with third party applications without compromising the user's privacy.
-See PrivacyThroughDiffusion, ObscureNet, Blinder, and our privacy-preserving, latent space transformation technique.
+See PrivDiffuser, PrivacyThroughDiffusion, ObscureNet, Blinder, and our privacy-preserving, latent space transformation technique.

 Past Projects